giulioscampos/Getting-and-Cleaning-Data-Course-Project/CodeBook.md

 Our project will focus on extracting only the measurements on the mean and standard deviation for each measurement, highlighted on Figure 3 with a thick red line.

 Thus, our project will have `66` (mean and std) + `2`(Subject and Activity) = `68 VARIABLES` (columns) for 10,299 observations (rows).

-## 4. Work performed to clean up the data